Cartus/cartus.github.io/index.md

 - Jing Xiong: Master at SYSU, to PhD at HKU
 - Jianqiao Lu: PhD at HKU
 - Ying Su: PhD at HKUST
-- William Liu: PhD at Cambridge
 - Yunlong Feng: PhD at HIT
 - Yuxuan Yao: PhD at CityU
 - Alisa Wan: Master at Cambridge
 - Dong Huang: PhD at HKU
 - Chunlin Tian: PhD at UM
+- Rongwu Xu: Master at Tsinghua
 - Huanshuo Liu: Master at NUS

 ## Education